LukaszManiak/tableTasks2.0/README.md

 TableTasks is a feature-rich todo application that empowers users with a wide range of functionalities to manage their tasks efficiently.
 The application is designed to be user-friendly, allowing users to customize their task management experience seamlessly.

+## 🧠 Why This App?

+This project was created as a personal learning tool to solidify my understanding of modern frontend development practices.
+The main technologies used in this project include:

+- ✅ **TypeScript** – To improve type safety, catch errors earlier, and write more maintainable code.
+- ✅ **TanStack Router** – To explore a modern, type-safe, file-based routing solution for React apps.
+- ✅ **TanStack Query** – For efficient data fetching, caching, and syncing with server state.
+- ✅ **Tailwind CSS** – To rapidly build responsive and styled components with utility-first CSS.

 ## Goal

 TableTasks was developed with a singular focus: to empower individuals in effectively managing their tasks and projects.
 As a feature-rich todo application, it goes beyond the basic functionalities, aiming to provide a comprehensive solution for organizing and tracking tasks.